Programs & Events

-- The Stanford Wilderness Education Active orientation Trip (SWEAT) is a pre-orientation wilderness trip for incoming medical students led by second-year medical students who complete a wilderness medicine and leadership course in collaboration with Stanford Outdoor Education, and sponsored by Office of Medical Student Wellness and the Stanford Medicine Alumni Association.
-SWEAT aims to enhance students’ sense of belonging to the Stanford Medicine community, foster relationships that last throughout medical school, and build students’ confidence to tackle the physical and mental challenges that medical school brings.
-In 2018, over 85% of incoming students participated in the elective trip, and 25 second-year students returned to serve as trip leaders.
+- The Stanford Wilderness Education Active orientation Trip (SWEAT) is a pre-matriculation wilderness trip for incoming medical students led by second-year medical students who complete a wilderness medicine and a leadership course in conjunction with Stanford Outdoor Education, and sponsored by Office of Medical Student Wellness and the Stanford Medicine Alumni Association.
+SWEAT aims to build students’ sense of belonging to the Stanford Medicine community, foster relationships that last throughout medical school, and build students’ confidence to tackle the physical and mental challenges that medical school brings.
+In 2021, over 85% of incoming students participated in the elective trip, and 20 second-year students served as trip leaders.

-The Bike Safety Program was initially developed by medical students to promote bike safety and help change bike safety culture at Stanford University.
-OMSW co-sponsors the program along with Parking & Transportation Services.
-All incoming students are asked to sign an online bike safety pledge in exchange for receiving a bike helmet and safety kit.
-In 2016, all incoming medical and masters’ students pledged to wear their helmets and follow the rules of the road.
-Survey data from 2015 indicated that 6 months after signing the pledge, 79% of students reported helmet use and 87% reported bike light use.
+The Bike Safety Program was initiated by medical students to promote bike safety and help change bike safety culture at Stanford University.
+OMSW co-sponsors the program along with Stanford Transportation.
+Incoming students are invited to complete a bike safety pledge and receive a bike helmet and safety kit.
+In 2021, all incoming medical and masters’ students pledged to wear their helmets and follow the rules of the road.

 I think the whole experience of working as a team was really fun and let me get to know my classmates more